Hoale2908/hoale2908.github.io/_posts/2025-01-20-post-a-snow-day-in-boston-and-a-python-project.md

 ![Heavy snows](https://github.com/Hoale2908/MA_Weather/raw/main/image-5.png)

 - Perhaps what surprised me the most was the number of events related to thunderstorm and wind.
 Boston truly lives up to the legend of a windy and freezing cold New England.
 No wonder why it is so hard for me (and my chronic sinuses) to adapt.
 This is a good lesson - always do a research on the weather before moving to a new city.

 ![Events by type](https://github.com/Hoale2908/MA_Weather/raw/main/image.png)

+The full analysis with code can be found [here](https://github.com/Hoale2908/MA_Weather/tree/main)

 ## What did I learn in term of data analysis?

 ### Find data sources and compiling data

 I started with a Google search for "snow storm data" and it led me to several websites.
 However, they all seemed to point to the NOAA National Centers for Environmental Information's website.
 They are researchers, not a commercial company so the portal was not very user-friendly.
-I had to manually download pieces of data in CSV, then concatenating them.
-I uploaded the final dataset on [Kaggle](https://www.kaggle.com/datasets/hoale2908/massachusetts-weather) so others can use it.
+Because the data can only be downloaded manually and each file can have less than 500 records, I went ahead and downloaded the data of the last 5 years.
+After joining them together, I uploaded the final dataset on [Kaggle](https://www.kaggle.com/datasets/hoale2908/massachusetts-weather) so others can use it.

 ### Investigate data for reclassification